-In accordance with USPAP guidelines, the appraiser does disclose to the readers that I previously appraised this property in April 1997 for the Klein family.
-I have had no contact with the owners or the property since that date.
-Also, I have performed several appraisals for the Lower Latham Reservoir Company over the years.
+In accordance with USPAP guidelines, the appraiser does disclose to the readers that I have no previous knowledge with the owners of the subject property, however I have performed several appraisals for the Lower Latham Reservoir Company.

 - The statements of fact contained in this report are true and correct. - The appraisers have no present or perspective interest in the subject property. - The appraisers have no personal interest or bias with respect to the parties involved. - The compensation is not contingent upon reporting of a predetermined value or direction in value that favors the cause of the client, the amount of the value, the attainment of a stipulated result, or the occurrence of a subsequent event.